dsinger7/fan-funhouse/README.md

 Fan Funhouse is a application that allows users to record brief webcam videos and remix them with playful effects.
-The initial release of this project is being designed with pop culture fandoms in mind, specifically the fandom for the comedy due Tim & Eric and their TV shows.
+The initial release of this project is being designed with pop culture fandoms in mind, specifically the fandom for the comedy due Tim & Eric and their various TV shows.
 When used in this context, Fan Funhouse seeks to open up the process of creative video editing to a wider audience and encourage fans who may lack video software or expertise to create user-generated fan media.